Atlas-OS/docs/docs/install-faq/windows-version-support.md

 ---

-Atlas supports the latest, [non-beta/non-Insider](https://en.wikipedia.org/wiki/Windows_Insider) versions of Windows 10 and 11.
+Atlas only supports the latest, [non-beta/non-Insider](https://en.wikipedia.org/wiki/Windows_Insider) versions of Windows 10 and 11.
+Insider isn't supported for stability and privacy, as it usually has bugs we can't account for, and it requires sending extra diagnostic data to Microsoft.

 We *strongly recommend* following our [installation guide](../getting-started/installation.md) for installing a supported version, as the initial Atlas install requires a Windows reinstallation regardless.